Lost City of the Monkey God: A True Story by Douglas Preston

-The Deercreek Book club meets every 3rd Monday of the month at 10:00 in the home of members.
-Before discussion beverages and light snacks are served.
-We welcome new members.
-For more information please contact Chris Middlebrook, email@example.com or 407-461-0756.
+The Deercreek book club meets every 3rd Tuesday of the month, at the Club.
+Before the discussion, beverages and light snacks are served.
+For more information, please contact Chris Middlebrook, email@example.com or cell 407-461-o756